AmineDjeghri/awesome-os-setup/windows_workflow/README.md

 #### <ins>Sublime Text</ins> (Free):
 - Extremely lightweight (low-resource usage), but still keeps around some of the more advanced features you would expect out of a top text editor.
 - Install it before installing git bash (a software that adds linux and git commands to windows).
-- (recommanded) CheatSheet
+- (recommended) CheatSheet
-- (optionnal) Run from CLI: go to  `System Properties -> Advanced System Settings -> Advanced -> Environment Variables -> System variable -> path` and add `C:\Program Files\Sublime Text` to the PATH environment variable to make it accessible from the terminal.
+- (optional) Run from CLI: go to  `System Properties -> Advanced System Settings -> Advanced -> Environment Variables -> System variable -> path` and add `C:\Program Files\Sublime Text` to the PATH environment variable to make it accessible from the terminal.
 Close the windows terminal and open a new one and run this command `subl`, it should open Sublime Text.
 #### <ins>Windows Terminal</ins>
 - Always use Windows terminal/powershell instead of linux
 - You can update to powershell 7: Install it from Microsoft store.
 Close and then re-open your terminal window, Put powershell 7 as default.